Factbox: U.S. energy companies respond to sanctions on Venezuela's oil firm

 Oilfield services provider Halliburton Co declined to comment on its operations in Venezuela.
 Last year, the company said it would write off a remaining investment of $312 million in Venezuela.

 Weatherford International Plc declined to comment on its operations in Venezuela.
-In the fourth-quarter of 2017, Weatherford took a $230 million write-down on its Venezuelan receivables.
+In the fourth quarter of 2017, Weatherford took a $230 million write-down on its Venezuelan receivables.

-Top oilfield services provider Schlumberger did not immediately respond to a request for comment on its operations in Venezuela.
+Top oilfield services provider Schlumberger said it was “closely reviewing the new sanctions imposed against PDVSA to ensure we continue to follow all applicable laws.”

 In 2016, the company began reducing activity in Venezuela amid overdue bills.
-In 2017, the company took a $938 million write down on its Venezuelan holdings and unpaid bills.
+In 2017, the company took a $938 million write-down on its Venezuelan holdings and unpaid bills.

 General Electric’s Baker Hughes declined to comment on its operations in Venezuela.
 In its latest annual filing, the company said it was actively managing the relationship with its customer in Venezuela as they “transition through a difficult period” and had increased its allowance for doubtful accounts in the fourth quarter of 2017 by $55 million to offset exposure from that unnamed customer.

-Reporting by Collin Eaton; Editing by Leslie Adler and Marguerita Choy
+Reporting by Collin Eaton; Editing by Marguerita Choy and Rosalba O'Brien